solitontech/Hands-on-LevelUp-in-AI/setup_instructions.md

-# Setup Instructions for Python and AI Learning Path
+# Setup Instructions for Python

+Congratulations on taking this amazing step to level up your skills!
+Get ready for an exciting Python and AI learning journey ahead!
+You've got this! 🚀

 This guide will help you set up your development environment for the Python and AI weekly learning content.
 Follow these steps to install and configure all necessary tools.